 The series will air on CBS All Access.

-Josh Boone will direct every episode.
+Josh Boone will direct the premiere and finale.

 CBS All Access